-The Wisconsin Department of Employee Trust Funds administers retirement, insurance and other benefit programs for approximately 630,000 current and former public employees, retirees and their beneficiaries of the Wisconsin Retirement System.
-Our mission is “to develop and deliver quality benefits and services to our customers while safeguarding the integrity of the Trust."
+The Wisconsin Department of Employee Trust Funds administers benefit programs for more than 648,000 current and former public employees, retirees, and their beneficiaries of the Wisconsin Retirement System.
+Our mission is "to develop and deliver quality benefits and services to our customers while safeguarding the integrity of the Trust."

 WRS benefit programs include retirement, health, life, income continuation, long-term disability, along with an employee reimbursement accounts program, commuter benefits program, and a deferred compensation plan.
 ETF also administers retirement disability coverage and serves as the state’s designated coverage agent for Social Security for Wisconsin public employers.

 ETF collects but does not invest WRS trust fund monies.
 Instead, WRS assets are managed by a separate state agency, the State of Wisconsin Investment Board.
 ETF is responsible for:

 - Collecting all monies due the trust funds.

 - Calculating and ensuring appropriate disbursement of all benefit payments from the trust funds.